foliagetree23/GPOS-General/README.md

 ## 📜 License

-This project is licensed under the ISC License - see the LICENSE file for details.
+This project is licensed under the GNU GPL Version 1 License - see the LICENSE file for details.

 ## 🤝 Contributing